Blue Shark, Prionace glauca (Linnaeus 1758)

 Fisheries |

 Of no commercial interest in Australia, although taken by sports fishers.
-Although rarely targetted, Blue Sharks are taken in large numbers as bycatch in longline and driftnet fisheries, especially on the high seas.
-Australia enacted legislation in 1991 prohibiting Japanese longliners fishing in Australia's EEZ from landing shark fins without the carcass. |
+Although rarely targeted, Blue Sharks are taken in large numbers as bycatch in offshore longline and driftnet fisheries, especially on the high seas. |

 Conservation |